 7. If wildlife requires veterinary care due to experimental procedures all UCM investigators will contact Lakeside Nature Center located at 4701 East Gregory Blvd by calling 816-513-8960.

-8. :
+8. Objective and Significance:

 Please provide a brief description of the objectives and significance of the study, bearing in mind your target audience may be a faculty member from an unrelated discipline.